fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - // snippet(14)
-- There is a class: 'Funktion'.
+- There is a general operator: 'Funktion'.
 - 'Funktion' has the alternative label 'function'

 - There is a class: 'Definitionsbereich'